LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 This step grants access to the AWS Management Console, which provides UI controls on necessary AWS resources and services for future lab activities.

 ### [2] Access Identity and Access Management (IAM)

 After logging in, locate a clickable with my `IAM user` and `Account ID` information on the top-right corner.
 Once opened, click at the bottom entry on the user panel to access `Security Credentials`.

 ![enter image description here](http://127.0.0.1/assets/lab1-2.png)

 Within the `Access keys` tab, I created a new access key and secret.
-These credentials can be used for programmatic access to AWS services, allowing us to interact with AWS through command-line interfaces (AWS-CLI), SDKs (Botos3 API).
-It's important to securely store these credentials in a private location, as they grant significant access to your AWS resources.
+These credentials can be used for programmatic access to AWS services, allowing us to interact with AWS through command-line interfaces (AWS-CLI), SDKs (Boto3 API).
+Securely store these credentials in a private location, for later AWS configuration setup in this lab.

 ![enter image description here](http://127.0.0.1/assets/lab1-3.png)

 ## Set up recent Linux OSes

-Since I am running a Windows machine, I chose to set up `Ubuntu on Windows` via the Windows Subsystem for Linux (WSL).
-This option provides an isolated Linux environment with a separate file directory, making file management easier and more organized within the Windows system.
+Since I am running a Windows machine, I chose to use  `Ubuntu on Windows` via the Windows Subsystem for Linux (WSL).
+This installation provides an isolated Linux environment with a separate file directory, making file management easier and more organized within the Windows system.

 ![enter image description here](http://127.0.0.1/assets/lab1-4.png)